open-contracting/cardinal-rs/README.md

 - An award's status is pending or invalid.

-### NF036 The lowest bid is disqualified, while the award criterion is price only
+### NF036 The lowest submitted bid is disqualified, while the award criterion is price only

 A contracting process is flagged if:

 - There are one or more active awards.
-- The lowest bid (that is not is invited or withdrawn) is disqualified.
+- The lowest submitted bid is disqualified.

 The indicator's value is 1.0.